Ife-dayo/expense-manager/README.md

     This command will execute the example script and showcase the functionality of the implemented classes.

+At the end of the implemetation, I've added an example usage to test the functionalities of the code.
+You can delete that part if you don't need it.

 Feel free to explore and customize the code to suit your requirements.
-If you have any questions or encounter any issues, don't hesitate to reach out or open an issue on GitHub.
+If you have any questions or encounter any issues, don't hesitate to reach out or open an issue.

-Happy coding!
+Thank you for your time!